ned14/nedmalloc/Readme.txt

 suggesting this.
  * { 1098 } Improved non-nedmalloc block detection to 6.25% probability
 of being wrong.
 Thanks to Advanced Research Associates for sponsoring this.
+ * { 1099 } Added USE_MAGIC_HEADERS which allows nedmalloc to handle freeing
+a system allocated block.
+Added USE_ALLOCATOR which allows the changing of which backend allocator to use (with choices between the system allocator and dlmalloc - choosing the system allocator is intended for debug situations only e.g. valgrind).
+Thanks to Advanced Research Associates for sponsoring this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to